World Mental Day 2018

 You may notice the following if someone is overusing social media and starts to become low.

-- Increased changes in emotions, for example more tearful, panicky, exhausted, unsure of themselves
+- Frequent changes in emotions, for example more tearful, panicky, exhausted, unsure of themselves

 - They may be absent from social gatherings unexpectedly or socially withdrawn